 Update the LDAP schema with a new object class and a couple attributes using an LDIF file provided.
 To optimize performance, apply updates in indexes to the directory as well.
-In addition, you must configure in PingFederate an LDAP datastore connection to your PingDirectory and an LDAP Username Password Credential Validator instance for the HTML Form Adapter to validate user credentials.
+In addition, you must configure in PingFederate an LDAP datastore connection to your PingDirectory and an LDAP Username password credential validator (PCV) instance for the HTML Form Adapter to validate user credentials.
 If you have previously created these components, you can reuse them.

 Skip this configuration if your use case does not involve registration or profile management.
 For more information, see Enabling third-party identity providers without registration.